regiellis/comfy-chair-go/README.md

 ---

-> [!WARNING]
-> Enviroments are currently broken in main, will fix soon...

 >[!TIP]
 > You do not need [Go (Golang)](https://go.dev/) installed to use Comfy Chair.
 The binary is self-contained and does not require any additional dependencies.
 You can download the latest release from the releases page and run it directly.
 You will need to have [UV](https://github.com/astral-sh/uv) installed for the install/update commands to work, but this is not a requirement for running Comfy Chair itself.